jessmitch42/example-docs-docusaurus/docs/endpoints/create-bulk-ad-creatives.md

 Unsuccessful requests will respond with a status code of `400`.

-Errors while retrieving ad creatives can occur for various reasons, such as a missing or invalid field.
+Errors while creating ad creatives can occur for various reasons, such as a missing or invalid field.

 For this endpoint, an array of objects will be returned for each ad creative.
 Ad creatives causing an error include an error message.
 Refer to the `error_msg` in the response body for more information on the error(s) that occurred.